sveltejs/rollup-plugin-svelte/README.md

 ## Extracting CSS

+By default (when `emitCss: true`) the CSS styles will be emitted into a virtual file, allowing another Rollup plugin – for example, [`rollup-plugin-css-only`](https://www.npmjs.com/package/rollup-plugin-css-only), [`rollup-plugin-postcss`](https://www.npmjs.com/package/rollup-plugin-postcss), etc. – to take responsibility for the new stylesheet.
+In fact, emitting CSS files _requires_ that you use a Rollup plugin to handle the CSS.
+Otherwise, your build(s) will fail!
+This is because this plugin will add an `import` statement to import the emitted CSS file.
+It's not valid JS to import a CSS file into a JS file, but it allows the CSS to be linked to its respective JS file and is a common pattern that other Rollup CSS plugins know how to handle.

-If your Svelte components contain `<style>` tags, by default the compiler will add JavaScript that injects those styles into the page when the component is rendered.
-That's not ideal, because it adds weight to your JavaScript, prevents styles from being fetched in parallel with your code, and can even cause CSP violations.
+If you set `emitCss: false` and your Svelte components contain `<style>` tags, the compiler will add JavaScript that injects those styles into the page when the component is rendered.
+That's not the default, because it adds weight to your JavaScript, prevents styles from being fetched in parallel with your code, and can even cause CSP violations.

-A better option is to extract the CSS into a separate file.
-Using the `css` option as shown above would cause a `public/main.css` file to be generated each time the bundle is built (or rebuilt, if you're using rollup-watch), with the normal scoping rules applied.

-If you have other plugins processing your CSS (e.g. rollup-plugin-scss), and want your styles passed through to them to be bundled together, you can use `emitCss: true`.

-Alternatively, if you're handling styles in some other way and just want to prevent the CSS being added to your JavaScript bundle, use `css: false`.

 ## License